Hawaii officials urge families of people missing after deadly fires to give DNA samples

 It turned out a friend had reported her missing because he’d been unable to get in touch despite calling, texting and emailing.
 Her neighborhood of Kahana — which didn’t burn — had no power, cellphone service or internet in the days after the fires.

-The Honolulu Star-Advertiser reported Tuesday that the Maui Police Department has instructed the medical examiner in Honolulu — where some burn patients were taken for treatment — not to release the names of anyone who dies from injuries sustained in Lahaina fire.
-The request came after one severely burned patient died and the man’s name appeared in media reports after notification of his next of kin.

-“I don’t know why they aren’t releasing the names,” Honolulu Department of the Medical Examiner Supervising Investigator Theresa Reynolds told the newspaper.

-Clifford Abihai said he feels like he’s getting the run-around from authorities.
-He came to Maui from California after getting nowhere finding answers about his grandmother, Louise Abihai, 98, by phone.
+Clifford Abihai came to Maui from California after getting nowhere finding answers about his grandmother, Louise Abihai, 98, by phone.
 He has been just as frustrated on the ground in Maui.

 “I just want confirmation,” he said last week.
 “Not knowing what happened, not knowing if she escaped, not knowing if she’s not there.
 That’s the hard thing.”

 Confirming whether those who are unaccounted for are deceased can be difficult.
-Fire experts say it’s possible some bodies were cremated in the Lahaina fire, potentially leaving no bones left to identify through DNA tests.
+Fire experts say it’s possible some bodies were cremated by the intense heat, potentially leaving no bones left to identify through DNA tests.
+Three-quarters of the remains tested for DNA so far have yielded usable results, French said.

-“Those are easy when destruction is modest,” said Vyto Babrauskas, president of fire safety research consulting firm Fire Science and Technology Inc. “If you go to the extreme of things — if turned to ash — you’re not going to be able to identify anything.”

-Honea, the Butte County sheriff, said it took weeks to complete the search for remains in Paradise, and his detectives worked 16-hour days to narrow the list of the missing.
-Today there is only one person who still remains unaccounted for, and Honea said he has reason to believe that person was not in town the day of the fire.

 Joseph Giaccone’s family initially was desperate for any physical trace of the 43-year-old finance executive, who worked in the World Trade Center’s North Tower, brother James Giaccone recalled.
 But over time, he started focusing instead on memories of the flourishing man his brother was.

-“So I am OK with the way it is right now,” he said.

-Rush reported from Portland, Oregon, and Kelleher reported from Honolulu.
+Johnson reported from Seattle, and Kelleher reported from Honolulu.
 Associated Press writers Jennifer Peltz in New York, Janie Har in San Francisco and Becky Bohrer in Juneau, Alaska, contributed.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.